Nebosyn/FoolOfREST/FoolOfRESTAPI/TelegramLogger/Config.md

 ```
 > [!WARNING]
 >
-> Please note that variables in the configuration string should be written in lowcase.
+> Please note that variables in the configuration string should be written in lowercase.
 >**CONNECTION_STRING** example:
 >
 >``` CONNECTION_STRING = "host=localhost port=5432 dbname=Database user=username"```